joangro/Ambisonics-matlab/README.md

 REASONS:

-Ambisonics it's a very interesting theory which revolves around codifying the soundfield using a complex and complete mathematical theory which has many interesting aplications and implications.
+Ambisonics it's a very interesting theory which revolves around codifying the soundfield using a complex and complete mathematical theory, which has many interesting aplications and implications.
-As this theory has a lot of points from where it can be taken on, I want to try to implement this theoru into a series of the functional capabilities it's capable off, in a serie of distributed functions that work separately or together depending on our objectives.
+As this theory has a lot of points from where it can be taken on, I want to try to implement this theory and the capabilities of it, in a serie of distributed functions that work separately or together depending on our needs.

 OBJECTIVE: